Dream Degree Webinar - SIGN UP

 5. Germany

-Among the best countries to live in as an international student is Germany — the birthplace of BMW, Adidas
+Among the best countries to live in as an international student is Germany.

-Germany has been steadily gaining ranks in becoming one of the top study destinations for international students.
-Most tend to stay after they’ve completed their studies.
+Known for having no tuition fees, the country has steadily gained ranks as one of the top study destinations for international students.

 In fact, a survey revealed that 81% of the 120,000 German and international students said there were good career prospects after graduation.